Click the cross to close this cookie notice. X

 This blog is also available as a podcast on a number of platforms including iTunes.
 Listen here.

-sports coach UK has developed, in partnership with the NSPCC’s Child Protection in Sport Unit (CPSU), the ‘Renewal: Safeguarding and Protecting Children in Sport’ eLearning course, which includes a Safe Communication with Digital Kids module that will increase your confidence when it comes to communicating with children about sports sessions.
+UK Coaching has developed, in partnership with the NSPCC’s Child Protection in Sport Unit (CPSU), the ‘Renewal: Safeguarding and Protecting Children in Sport’ eLearning course, which includes a Safe Communication with Digital Kids module that will increase your confidence when it comes to communicating with children about sports sessions.
 Find out more.

 Have you ever had to deal with a bullying situation?
 What did you do?